NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 ## Right after assembly

 My motherboard was shipped with outdated BIOS.
-I had to install the latest one from official site of the motherboard vendor.
+I had to install the latest one from the official site of the motherboard vendor.
 It is preferred to install a version with AGESA 1.0.0.6b as it can [resolve][agesa] some Ryzen issues.

-The motherboard was unable to correctly set default CPU and RAM voltage (it was to high for processor and too low for memory in my case which cause some issues with the system boot).
+The motherboard was unable to correctly set default CPU and RAM voltage (it was too high for the processor and too low for memory in my case which causes some issues with the system boot).
 So, I had to check and set them manually to the values recommended by the parts manufacturer.

 ## Install openSUSE

 There are a great variety of operating system distros, so everyone can choose one to meet own tastes.
 As for me, openSUSE is a good option because of its stability.

 It is possible to simply install the OS with an .iso image from [openSUSE][opensuse] official site.
 We have to use Leap 42.2 version as it the only version supported by proprietary precompiled CUDA 9.
 One can follow GUI instructions during the installation process.
-In partitioner I prefer to use LVM for future flexibility.
+In the partitioner, I prefer to use LVM for future flexibility.

-After the OS installation one have to upgrade the Linux kernel version because AMD Ryzen's are supported since kernel v.
+After the OS installation, one has to upgrade the Linux kernel version because AMD Ryzen's are supported since kernel v.
 4.10, while default kernel in openSUSE Leap 42.2 is 4.4.
 It can be performed with [Zypper][kernel].
 Finally, I use Linux kernel 4.13.9 from the [repo][kernel_repo].
 Unfortunately, 4.14 is under development and unstable, so, I did not manage to make it work properly.

-After that it is possible to overclock the setup, if you want.
+After that, it is possible to overclock the setup, if you want.
 The system has a great overclocking potential.
 I, personally, achieved 3.8 GHz CPU rate and 2933 MHz RAM clock rate on near to stock voltage.
-However, it all depends on your ambitions, luck and efficiency of the cooler system.
+However, it all depends on your ambitions, luck and efficiency of the cooling system.
 [Prime95][prime95] can be used for system stability testing.

 ## Install Nvidia